NUKnightLab/SensorGrid/DEPLOYMENT.md

 **NODE_TYPE** (1 - 5)

-Standard routing (requires dedicated router nodes):
+_Standard routing (requires dedicated router nodes)_

-  1 COLLECTOR: collector used for standard routing
+  1 COLLECTOR

   2 ROUTER

   3 SENSOR

-Ordered collection routing:
+_Ordered collection routing_

   4 ORDERED_COLLECTOR

   5 ORDERED_SENSOR_ROUTER

 **COLLECTOR_ID**

-The ID of the collector this node sends data to (standard routing only)
+The ID of the collector this node sends data to (required for standard routing only)

 **ORDERED_NODE_IDS**

 Required only on an ordered collector node.
 Ordered comma-delimited list of nodes to collect from.
-(Ordered collection routing only)
+(Ordered collection routing only).
+Nodes should be ordered from the outside edge of the network toward the center in order to ensure network connectivity as ordered nodes will sleep after transmitting data.

 **DATA_0** .. **DATA_9**